Penrose P2 Tilings: A Study of Fully Leafed Induced Subtrees: Bi-infinite fully leafed caterpillars

 \section{Bi-infinite fully leafed caterpillars}

-Since we now know how to graft caterpillars to construct large fully leafed caterpillars, the natural question that comes to mind is to ask if there are infinite such caterpillars.
+Since we now know how to graft caterpillars to construct large fully leafed caterpillars, the natural question that comes to mind is to ask if there are such caterpillars that can be extended infinitely.
+An infinite induced caterpillar $\mathcal{C}$ is said to be fully leafed if there exists a sequence $(\mathcal{C}_n)_{n\in \mathbb{N}}$ of finite fully leafed induced caterpillars such that for every $n\in \mathbb{N}$, $\mathcal{C}_n\subseteq \mathcal{C}_{n+1}$ and $\mathcal{C}=\lim_{n\to \infty} \mathcal{C}_n$.
 Since a caterpillar can be extended in two directions, we are interested in finding bi-infinite fully leafed caterpillars.
-A first one was found in \cite{porrier2023leaf}, and we formalise its construction in \cite{cloutier2026fullyleafedinducedsubtrees}.
-In \cite{porrier2023leaf}, it is conjectured that this bi-infinite caterpillar is the unique bi-infinite fully leafed caterpillar of $P2$-graphs.
+A first one was found in \cite{porrier2023leaf}, and we formalize its construction in \cite{cloutier2026fullyleafedinducedsubtrees}.
+This bi-infinite caterpillar does not contain any cape 4.
+Conjecture 2 of \cite{porrier2023leaf} suggests that this bi-infinite caterpillar is the unique bi-infinite fully leafed caterpillar of P2-graphs.
+It is not a trivial problem, because any finite fully leafed induced caterpillar cannot necessarily be extended into a bi-infinite fully leafed caterpillar.
 To approach this conjecture, we focus on results that allow us to identify caterpillars that cannot be extended to bi-infinite fully leafed caterpillars.

 \begin{lemma}[\cite{cloutier2026fullyleafedinducedsubtrees}] There exists no bi-infinite fully leafed caterpillar that contains two consecutive $\frac{4\pi}{5}$ angles. \end{lemma}

 \begin{proposition}[\cite{cloutier2026fullyleafedinducedsubtrees}] The prime caterpillar $PC_1$ cannot belong to any bi-infinite fully leafed caterpillar. \end{proposition}